lin380/coursebook/docs/03-understanding-data.md

 #### Normalization

 The process of normalization aims to _sanitize_ the values within a variable or set of variables.
-This may include removing whitespace, punctuation, numerals, or special characters or substituting uppercase for lowercase characters, numerals for word versions, acronyms for their full forms, irregular or incorrect spelling for accepted forms, or removing common words (stopwords), etc.
+This may include removing whitespace, punctuation, numerals, or special characters or substituting uppercase for lowercase characters, numerals for word versions, acronyms for their full forms, irregular or incorrect spelling for accepted forms, or removing common words (__stopwords__), *etc*.

 <!-- - Remove non-speech -->

-On inspecting the Europarle dataset (Table \@ref(tab:structure-europarle)) we will see that there are sentence lines which do not represent actual parliment speeches.
+On inspecting the Europarle dataset (Table \@ref(tab:structure-europarle)) we will see that there are sentence lines which do not represent actual parliament speeches.
 In Table \@ref(tab:normalize-non-speech-identify-europarle) we see these lines.

 Table: (\#tab:normalize-non-speech-identify-europarle)Non-speech lines in the Europarle dataset.